Event

 Sir Antonio Pappano

-One of today’s most sought-after conductors, acclaimed for his charismatic leadership and inspirational performances in both symphonic and operatic repertoire, Sir Antonio Pappano is chief conductor of the London Symphony Orchestra and has been music director of the Royal Opera House Covent Garden since 2002.
-He is music director emeritus of the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome, having served as music director from 2005 to 2023.
-Pappano previously served as music director of the Den Norske Opera and Théâtre Royal de la Monnaie in Brussels, as well as principal guest conductor of the Israel Philharmonic Orchestra.
+One of today’s most sought-after conductors, Sir Antonio Pappano is renowned for his charismatic leadership and inspiring performances across both symphonic and operatic repertoires.
+He is chief conductor of the London Symphony Orchestra and conductor laureate of the Royal Opera and Ballet Covent Garden and music director emeritus of the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome, having held the position of music director at both institutions from 2002 to 2024 and 2005 to 2023, respectively.
+Nurtured as a pianist, repetiteur and assistant conductor at many of the most important opera houses of Europe and North America, including at the Lyric Opera of Chicago and several seasons at the Bayreuth Festival as musical assistant to Daniel Barenboim, Pappano was appointed music director of Oslo’s Den Norske Opera in 1990, and from 1992 to 2002 served as music director of the Théâtre Royal de la Monnaie in Brussels.
+From 1997-1999 he was principal guest conductor of the Israel Philharmonic Orchestra.

-Pappano is in demand as an opera conductor at the highest international level, including with the Metropolitan Opera New York, Teatro alla Scala and numerous others, and he has appeared as a guest conductor with many of the world’s most prestigious orchestras, including the Berliner Philharmoniker, Vienna Philharmonic, New York Philharmonic, the Royal Concertgebouw Orchestra, Chicago Symphony Orchestra and The Philadelphia Orchestra and The Cleveland Orchestra.
+Pappano is in demand as an opera conductor at the highest international level, including with the Metropolitan Opera New York, the State Operas of Vienna and Berlin, the Bayreuth and Salzburg Festivals, Lyric Opera of Chicago and the Teatro alla Scala, and has appeared as a guest conductor with many of the world’s most prestigious orchestras.